jessecambon/Data-Science-Sandbox/Plot_Assortment.md

 -   [Treemaps](#treemaps)
 -   [Stacked Area Charts](#stacked-area-charts)

-This notebook will demonstrate an assortment of traditional charts such as bar charts, scatterplots, and treemaps.

-These charts are provided as reference code to save time in constructing similar data visualizations and are not necessarily meant to represent best practice.
+This notebook contains code for producing a variety of charts.
+The charts are for demonstration purposes and are not necessarily meant to represent best practice.

 Notes: Use 'fill' commands for areas and 'color' for lines.
 To save any plot use ggsave()